 If we want to live free from distraction and be able to enjoy a more peaceful life, then we need to refrain from judging others.
-Furthermore, each and every one of us should stop gossip and criticism because whenever someone – anyone – criticize they are making a judgment that involves others that will make them feel ashamed, or guilty because of being judged.
-We should not attempt to judge other’s faults while trying to conceal our own faults.
+Furthermore, every one of us should stop gossip and criticism because whenever someone – anyone – criticize, they are making a judgment that involves others that will make them feel ashamed, or guilty because of being judged.
+We should not attempt to judge other’s faults while trying to conceal our own mistakes.
 President Monson said, “Refrain from judging others. ...
-Gossip or criticism, are certainly akin to judgment.”
+Gossip or criticism is certainly akin to judgment.”

 Everyone wants to feel loved, accepted, and to be treated with respect.
 No one deserves to feel bad about themselves or feel inferior to others.
 People want to be valued and have a feeling of usefulness.
-When we make a judgment against other, we give them a sense of dissatisfaction that is not supportive.
-The admonition “Judge not” are often used to speak up against wrong doing and People often use Jesus’ words “Judge not”, but they do not always fully consider what He is saying about judging.
+When we make a judgment against another, we give them a sense of dissatisfaction that is not supportive.
+The admonition “Judge not” is often used to speak up against wrongdoing and People often use Jesus’ words “Judge not,” but they do not always fully consider what He is saying about judging.
 Jesus’ teachings still have the same balanced today that was meant thousands of years ago.

 I have studied the passages from the King James Version (KJV) to interpret and to get a full understanding of the bible on the topic ‘Who Am I to Judge’ to get a more powerful idea of Jesus’ words “Passing Judgment.”
 The Bible will give us a proper understanding of the teachings, sharing Jesus’ commands regarding judgment using convincing Bible verses related to the phrase ‘Who Am I to Judge.'
 We will be discussing the following: Should we judge others, why are we to judge, what guidance Jesus gave us in judging others, and why do we judge others.